Dear Great One,

 What I’ve talked about in this post covers both mindset and action.
 Thinking and seeing.
 Starting and living.
 Mindset leads to action, and action leads to mindset.

-As you start with “thank you” each morning and continue with “thank you” throughout each day, you open yourself up to the infinite, positive possibiliites that life has.
-You connect with the creative force of the universe.
-You acknowledge how rich you already are.
+As you start with “thank you” each morning and continue with “thank you” throughout each day, you open yourself up to life’s infinite, positive possibilities.
+You connect with the universe’s creative force and acknowledge how rich you already are.

 Then you think of yourself as being the other person.
-No one is ever isolated.
-No one is ever alone.
-Everyone is always connected.
-Even if it doesn’t look that way.
+No one is ever isolated or alone.
+Everyone is always connected, even if it doesn’t look that way.
 Appearances can be deceiving.
 We are all neighbors.
 “Love your neighbor as yourself.”
-Love yourself, and love your neighbor.
+Love yourself and your neighbor.

-As you see who you really are and live from the awareness of your real self, you fulfill your mission in life.
-Your purpose.
-You show yourself as the embodiment of love.
+As you see who you are and live from the awareness of your authentic self, you fulfill your life mission by showing yourself as the embodiment of love.
 You reveal that you are a giant, a genius, a creative force.

 Start with “Thank You.”
 Think of yourself as being the other person.
-See who you really are.
-Live from the awareness of your real self.
+See who you are.
+Live from the awareness of your authentic self.
 That’s how to be the best you can be.

 Action.
 Mindset.
 Mindset.
 Action.

-With each breath you take, with each gift you give, you keep on going and you keep on growing.
+With each breath you take, with each gift you give, you keep on going and growing.

 Thank you for reading.
 Here is what else you can do: